HOW YOUR CLUB, or ORGANIZATION, CAN HELP:

 Create an online campaign, like Go Fund Me.

-2. REACH OUT TO THE “BLINDNESS PREVENTION ROTARY ACTION GROUP” (BPRAG).
+4. REACH OUT TO THE “BLINDNESS PREVENTION ROTARY ACTION GROUP” (BPRAG).

-Tell the story in print or on social media.
+5 SHARE THE STORY in print or on social media.